Tzarnal/NotAFractal/README.md

 Not A Fractal
 =============
-A limited subset of Everything
+A limited, innacurate subset of Everything

 Not A Fractal is a clone of Nested in C#: http://orteil.dashnet.org/nested